Help us create a national treasure that tells the story

 of what it means to be a U.S. Olympic and Paralympic athlete!

 If you have treasures from your Olympic or Paralympic experience, hang on to them for now and send us an image via the link below.
-We will be accepting your valuable donations beginning in January 2017.
-We will be looking for all sorts of stuff–documents like training schedules, tickets, competition numbers, photographs, scrapbooks, programs, medals, ribbons, uniforms, warm-ups and equipment–even your “first” goggles, leotard, running shoes, skates, etc.
+We look for all kinds of items– training schedules, tickets, competition numbers, photographs, scrapbooks, programs, medals, ribbons, uniforms, warm-ups and equipment

 The Museum's goal is not simply to match expectations, but to exceed them.